 Competitors use a pillow top in its construction, which is much more prone to sagging and softening over time than the foam comfort layers in the Aviya.
 Our mattress was designed to last and deliver a sag-less sleep night after night.
 And to back it up we offer a 10 year 1” indentation warranty.

 Many competitors boast a 15-year warranty, but only the first 2 years of the warranty are non-prorated or it is not a full replacement warranty.
 Aviya’s warranty is non-prorated for the full 10 years.
 Meaning we’ll replace a whole mattress, not just part of one.

-Aviya doesn’t charge for delivery and there is no additional fees if you decide to return your mattress during the trial period – you’ll receive a full refund of your purchase.
-Many competitors charges a mandatory $99 for delivery and does not refund the fee if you return the mattress during the trial period.
+Aviya doesn’t charge for delivery and there are no additional fees if you decide to return your mattress during the trial period – you’ll receive a full refund of your purchase.
+Many competitors charge a mandatory $99 for delivery and do not refund the fee if you return the mattress during the trial period.

 All of our mattresses are made by our team in one factory.
 We control every aspect of your product experience to ensure quality.
 In contrast, many of our competitors use a network of